Courtney Stodden Sizzles In Sexy Nurse Outfit To Encourage Fans To Stay Home

 “I love your sense of humor tell em girl,” another wrote.

 “Love your independent side!
-Get it girl!,” a third comment read.
+Get it girl!” a third comment read.

 “Nurse I think I have a fever,” a fourth comment read alongside two heart eye emoji.